-The major criteria for rating applicants are academic excellence, commitment to osteopathic primary care, commitment to practice medicine in an underserved area, and personal characteristics.
-Academic excellence is measured by assessing results of the Medical College Admissions Test (MCAT), grades, grade point averages, and recommendations.
-The degree of difficulty of the program which the applicant studied is also considered.
-No interview is involved in this assessment.
+The major criteria for rating applicants are: academic excellence, commitment to osteopathic primary care, commitment to practice medicine in an underserved area, and personal characteristics.
+Academic excellence is measured by various components of the application.

-After the initial assessment, selected applicants are invited to visit the campus for a formal personal interview.
-After the interview, the Admissions Committee reviews the applicants' files, and applicants are notified as soon as a final admissions decision has been made.
+After the initial assessment, selected applicants are invited for a formal interview.
+After the interview, the Admissions Committee reviews the applicants' files, and applicants are notified as soon as a final admission decision has been made.

 A matriculation deposit is required from successful applicants.
 Acceptance is conditional until all required documentation is received from schools attended.
 Transcripts must be on file prior to matriculation.